multitudes/dolphintests/README.md

 zbonus_tests PASS
 ```

+Other commands are or course `make clean` and even `make valgrind`.

 This is a work in progress and you are reading version 0.
 To work you need to be in a subdirectory of your libft project.
 Also it assumes that the name of your library is libft.a and libft_bonus.a if the bonus files are compiled together.

 ## Acknoledgements